JanHerca/urantiapedia/output/wikijs/article/Joshua_J_Wilson/Adoration_of_the_Mother.md

 - The Mother Spirit of Salvington knows you fully, for her Holy Spirit on our world “searches all things.” [[UB 28:5.22](/en/The_Urantia_Book/28#p5_22)] It is comforting to know that if any personality in all the wide universes desires or has reason to know about us, such knowledge must be gained from the Mother. _She protects us_.
 - The Universe Mother Spirit never leaves the local universe headquarters world. [[UB 34:4.7](/en/The_Urantia_Book/34#p4_7)] _She is always home_.
-- Christ’s Spirit of Truth works as one with the presence of the spirit of the Mother.
-"This dual spirit liaison hovers over the world, seeking to teach truth and to spiritually enlighten your mind, to inspire your soul, and to lead you ever towards the Paradise goal of divine destiny." [[UB 34:5.4](/en/The_Urantia_Book/34#p5_4)] _Mom and Dad work together._
+- Christ’s Spirit of Truth works as one with the presence of the spirit of the Mother. "_This dual spirit liaison hovers over the world, seeking to teach truth and to spiritually enlighten your mind, to inspire your soul, and to lead you ever towards the Paradise goal of divine destiny._" [[UB 34:5.4](/en/The_Urantia_Book/34#p5_4)] _Mom and Dad work together._
-- "The Holy Spirit is partly independent of your human attitude—and partially conditioned by the decisions and co- operation of your will.
-The ministry of the Holy Spirit becomes increasingly effective in sanctifying and spiritualizing your inner life as you more fully obey the divine leadings." [[UB 34:5.5](/en/The_Urantia_Book/34#p5_5)] _Do what Mom says._
+- "_The Holy Spirit is partly independent of your human attitude—and partially conditioned by the decisions and co- operation of your will.
+The ministry of the Holy Spirit becomes increasingly effective in sanctifying and spiritualizing your inner life as you more fully obey the divine leadings._" [[UB 34:5.5](/en/The_Urantia_Book/34#p5_5)] _Do what Mom says._
 - "The Holy Spirit of the Mother ministers to your conscious realization of the faith-fact of your sonship with God." [[UB 34:5.7](/en/The_Urantia_Book/34#p5_7)] _You are her child._
 - We need truth “Not in word only but also in power and in the Holy Spirit.”
 "The seed of theoretical truth is dead, the highest moral concepts without effect, unless and until the divine Spirit breathes upon the forms of truth and quickens the formulas of righteousness." [[UB 34:6.6](/en/The_Urantia_Book/34#p6_6)] _She is powerful._
 - The spirit domination of your human life is increasingly attended by the characteristics of the Spirit in your life, “for the fruits of the spirit are love, joy, peace, long-suffering, gentleness, goodness, faith, meekness, and temperance.” [[UB 34:6.13](/en/The_Urantia_Book/34#p6_13)] _She brings fruitfulness._